jliu70/adafruit.usedgoodies.com/docs/glossary/feather.md

 - Alot of feather boards.
     - All the same size and mostly use the same standards for pins and connections.

+!!! note
-NOTE: not all feathers run [CircuitPython](../circuitpython/index.md).
+    Not all feathers run [CircuitPython](../circuitpython/index.md).

 ### Some Versions of the Adafruit Feather